-For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a much more powerful subscriber edition built around our fully explorable law practice problem solving environment and intellectual capital system, Laugment.TM
+For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a powerful subscriber edition built around our fully explorable law practice problem solving environment and intellectual capital system, Laugment.TM

 It's an advanced lawyer augmentation system.

-We bring advanced, easy-to-use thinking architecture to your desktop or handheld device.
+Laugment provides advanced, easy-to-use law practice thinking architecture via your desktop or handheld device browser.

-The Legal Web now has a semantic "brain" to make it more useful to practicing lawyers.
-And lawyers can now use an advanced lawyer-built law practice knowledge tool to help them in myriad ways in daily practice.
-With Laugment, you can make your most valuable asset -- your legal mind -- sharper, quicker, and more creative than ever.
+As a lawyer, you need an advanced lawyer-built law practice knowledge assistant in myriad ways in your daily practice.
+And, until Laugment came on the scene, the Legal Web had no semantic "brain" to make it more useful to practicing lawyers.
+The empty search box can't do what Laugment can do - make your most valuable asset -- your legal mind -- sharper, quicker, and more creative than ever.
 How?
 By legal transactive memory effects.
-Don't take our word for it.
 Here's what others have said.